Last Updated on March 8, 2023 by Audrey Scott

 - choose a safari lodge in Botswana whose all-female safari guiding team was the first in the country and on the continent.

 - buy souvenirs from a local women's cooperative in Peru.

 For even more ideas, here is an article featuring women-led tours and travel experiences from around the world.

 There are myriad ways to make an impact, however small.
 The choices you make do matter.

 This is not only directly to the women businesses and organizations you support during your travels, but also as you show your interest and values in this through your purchasing decisions you will also send a clear message to travel companies that you expect and demand this from them.
 In this way, travelers have the power to push the tourism sector forward, to become even more inclusive of women and other marginalized groups.

 Women: The Future

-It’s no wonder that the great verbal constructs of stewardship and care — “Mother Earth”, “Pachamama”, “Mother Nature” — all position the force that underlies humanity and brings us together is that of a woman.
+It’s no wonder that the great verbal constructs of stewardship and care — “Mother Earth”, “Pachamama”, “Mother Nature” — all position the force that underlies humanity and brings us together as that of a woman.

 As we consider the world’s most pressing issues, including social and economic justice and environmental stability, maybe we ought to look more closely at this force and give it the resources it needs to innovate and craft sustainable solutions.

-And when we honor women and their untapped potential, I suspect will better serve the needs of everyone on the planet.
+And when we honor women and their untapped potential, I suspect we will better serve the needs of everyone on the planet.